codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_8_the_effects_of_disabling_a_stage_of_address_translation.md

 When both stages of address translation are disabled, see also [Behavior of instruction fetches when all associated stages of translation are disabled on page D4-1679](#).

+### Behavior of instruction fetches when all associated stages of translation are disabled